-As President of Synchro BC, RaeAnne led an organizational review, mapping, gap analysis, and restructuring of the entire Synchro BC organization.
+As President of BC Artistic Swimming, RaeAnne led an organizational review, mapping, gap analysis, and restructuring of the entire organization.
 This led to re-structuring the organization under three strategic pillars, re-staffing the organization with the expertise needed for each pillar, and re-organized the volunteer structure.
 This was guided by a clear public values statement and was supported by new bylaws, policies, and a risk management plan.
-Synchro BC is now positioned to support all members across the province, has established strategic relationships with its funders, and is recognized as a sport leader in British Columbia.
+BCAS is now positioned to support all members across the province, has established strategic relationships with its funders, and is recognized as a sport leader in British Columbia.

-Beginning in 2015, we developed and implemented a grant writing program for the Community First Foundation, a small start-up organization with big plans to end childhood hunger in our community.
-With a compelling case for support and strategic targeting of potential funders, the program became a game changer for the organization: in 2015, grants totaled $35,000; now in its fourth year, the Community First Foundation is on target to secure over $200,000 in 2018 from the grant writing strategy.
+Beginning in 2015, we developed and implemented a grant writing program for Backpack Buddies, a small start-up organization with big plans to end childhood hunger in our community.
+With a compelling case for support and strategic targeting of potential funders, the program became a game changer for the organization: in 2015, grants totaled $35,000; five years later the program brings in over $500,000 annually from grants.

 We began working with Paws for Hope in 2016.
 As a young organization, Paws for Hope had established a foothold in the BC animal welfare community as a change maker but needed to develop their fund development capacity in order to affect the kind of change they envisioned.
 Paws for Hope engaged us to carry out an assessment of their fundraising activity and potential.
 We also developed a case for support and created a multi-year fundraising plan that would create a solid foundation for the organization to grow.
-For the last two years, we have been supporting the organization to implement that plan, resulting in annual revenue and organizational capacity that has doubled in that time.
+Since then, we have been supporting the organization to implement that plan, resulting in annual revenue and organizational capacity that has tripled in that time.

 The first project we worked on as a consulting firm was to create the Caring Hearts Circle for the Heart and Stroke Foundation of BC & Yukon.
 We first conducted a research project of mid-level donor programs in North American health charities and with that knowledge, created the structure and roll-out plan for the program in BC.
 We continued to implement and evaluate the program for ten years with revenue increasing by 400% from mid-level donors over that time.